xnajasho/tp/docs/UserGuide.md

 The checkbox under each individual friend labelled 'Enable Notification' allows users to select the birthdays of the friends that they wish to be reminded of.

-Checking the reminder box sends the users a notification reminding them of that specific friend's birthday a week before it reaches their birthday date.
+Checking the reminder box sends the users a notification reminding them of that specific friend's birthday a week before it reaches their birthday date, and once every twelve hours between a week to the actual birthday of that friend.
 </div>

 ### Viewing help : `help`